GuidesChangelog

 We predict the price of each of the DFR services.
 This means we can do a cross-optimization, letting the battery participate in whichever service it likes to make the most money.
 In the example below, the battery does differing amounts of Dynamic Containment High & Low, wholesale trading, and Dynamic Regulation High, depending on price.

-Here's some examples of day-ahead battery dispatch
+Here are some examples of day-ahead battery dispatch

 Dynamic Containment with evening wholesale discharge